 Many mid-range and high-end air mattresses include internal air coils, which are reinforced pockets of air inside the mattress.
 These coils give more structure to the airbed, which offers greater support and comfort.

 Some airbeds feature two air chambers that must be filled separately.
 These dual chambers allow you to tailor the firmness of different parts of the airbed, as well as bolstering the bed’s overall structure.

 Twin airbeds vary in price depending on their height, features, and overall quality.

-Inexpensive: Basic single-height twin airbeds start at around $10 to $30.
+Basic single-height twin airbeds start at around $10 to $30.
 These are fine for occasional use on camping trips or at home, but they're not the most luxurious models.

-Mid-range: Expect to pay between $30 and $70 for the average twin airbed.
+Expect to pay between $30 and $70 for the average twin airbed.
 This price point includes feature-rich single-height air mattresses in addition to some solid raised options.

-Expensive: High-end twin airbeds cost roughly $70 to $150.
+High-end twin airbeds cost roughly $70 to $150.
 Look for the best raised airbeds with the most features in this price range.

 Consider how long your chosen twin airbed takes to inflate.
 Those with built-in air pumps can take anywhere from one to five minutes to inflate.
-It you don't have an integrated air pump, the inflation time will depend on the pump you choose.
+If you don't have an integrated air pump, the inflation time will depend on the pump you choose.

 Check the size of your twin airbed when packed away.
 Some are extremely compact when folded up, whereas others are larger.
 A compact model is best for camping.